aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontColor() {#getFontColor--}

+<b>@deprecated.</b> Please use the 'fontColor' property instead.
 Font color setting will be applied.

 ```javascript
 getFontColor() : boolean;